A few fragments of something found

 Treasure Hill Artist Village, Taipei (Taiwan), 2024

+Site-specific installation of sculpture and moving image recorded from sites across Treasure Hill Artist Village, presented with an audio work recorded from the bed of the Xindian River, which flows through the base of the village.
 The work was exhibited in The Shelter gallery, located in the former subterranean bunker, at Treasure Hill Artist Village.
-The exhibition explored the multi-layered architectural history at Treasure Hill from its founding, as a military observational post, subsequent re-purposing by local communities as domestic spaces, and later development of the Artist Village.
+The exhibition explored the multi-layered architectural history of Treasure Hill, from its founding as a military observation post, to its subsequent repurposing by local communities as domestic spaces, and to its later development as the Artist Village.

-Project supported by Platform Asia x East Street Arts x Treasure Hill Artist Village
+詹姆斯·湯普森 Photos courtesy Taipei|Treasure Hill Artist Village – credit HSU, PO-YEN 許博彥 | Project supported by Platform Asia x East Street Arts x Treasure Hill Artist Village